marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-controlling-the-preprocessor.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: preprocessor options, options, preprocessor

 .. _preprocessor-options:

-.. index:: preprocessor options

-.. index:: options, preprocessor

 Options Controlling the Preprocessor
 ************************************